Make AI work for people and progress

 AI systems and connected services fall under multiple EU laws right now, ranging from data protection to cybersecurity, each with its own audits, authorities, and timelines.
 This fragmentation duplicates reporting and causes inconsistent supervision across the European Union.

-Clarify concepts such as ‘automated decision-making’ to avoid duplication across the AI Act, General Data Protection Regulation (GDPR), and Platform Work Directive (PWD).
+Clarify concepts such as ‘automated decision-making’ to prevent duplication and confusion across the AI Act, General Data Protection Regulation, and the Platform Work Directive.

-Shared templates, coordinated oversight, and structured dialogue between the European Commission’s AI Office, data protection authorities, cybersecurity agencies, and national supervisory authorities would promote coherent application of rules and legal certainty across the EU single market.
+Develop shared templates, coordinated oversight, and regular dialogues between the AI Office, data protection authorities, cybersecurity agencies, and national regulators to allow coherent application and legal certainty across the EU.

-Simplify overlapping requirements and leverage existing compliance tools to meet relevant obligations under all recently enacted digital legislation.
-This should range from cybersecurity to content-moderation and labour rules, particularly those provisions relating to data.
+Simplify overlapping requirements and use existing compliance tools to meet obligations under new digital legislation – from cybersecurity and content-moderation to data rules related to labour.

 3. Simplify data and copyright rules to enable AI uptake